Skip to Content

 Instructions

-• Set pot to saute and add oil.
+• Set pot to saute and add olive oil.
 Rub salt and pepper on your meat pieces and add into the pot. (you could add 1 c. sliced onions too)

 • Set to high pressure for 18 minutes.